-Here, we answer who or what practices science, and how.
-We attack the problem from this angle: If the observer deterministically produces a recursive enumeration of knowledge, then it is merely a machine and the physics it is subjected to is super-deterministic; If however, the observer probabilistically produces a recursive enumeration of knowledge, then it is a measure space of experiments, and the corresponding physics models 'experimenter freedom' (in the sense of the Bell inequality).
-Interchangeably, we may use the terms 'freedom of action' or 'participatory freedom' to refer to the concept.
-The term freedom is to be interpreted similarly to the strict sense given by Conway and Kochen[2] as freedom from being determined by past history, thus allowing a probabilistic enumeration in the present.
-It is not meant to be interpreted in the metaphysical sense of free will in philosophy.
+Here, we produce who or what practices science, and we answer how it does so.
+We attack the problem from this angle: If the observer deterministically produces a recursive enumeration of knowledge, then it is merely a machine and the physics it is subjected to is super-deterministic; If however, the observer probabilistically produces a recursive enumeration of knowledge, then it is a probility space of experiments, and the corresponding physics models 'experimenter freedom' (in the sense of the Bell inequality).
+The term freedom is to be interpreted similarly to the strict sense given by Conway and Kochen[2] and the Bell inequality as freedom from being determined by past history, thus allowing a probabilistic enumeration in the present.
+It is not meant to be interpreted in the metaphysical sense of free will used in philosophy.
 In the probabilistic enumeration case, the observer would represent an execution of scientific participation in nature under the assumption of experimenter freedom, and it is in this context that the laws of physics are derived.